Thank you for joining us for LSO Summer Shorts.

 We are very grateful for the bequest of the late Ms Denise Antenen and the generous support of our Technical Partner, Yamaha Professional Audio, which have made this series possible.

-Whether in the hall or online, it is a pleasure to invite you to join us, and I hope you enjoy these performances.
+It is a pleasure to invite you to join us online, and I hope you enjoy these performances.

 Visit our website for information on how we are ensuring activity at our venue LSO St Luke’s is COVID-19 secure.